roshan2004/mdplots/README.md

-# mdplots
+# MDPlot
-Programs to plot data from MD simulation
+Programs I've written/edited/improvised to plot the data produced from MD Simulation.